 Phoenix (3 hours)

-Before you get started planning, make sure you download the downtown walking Map.
+Before you start planning, be sure to download the downtown walking Map.

 The first and most important thing you should do is watch a gunfight.